centreon/centreon-documentation/cloud/graph-views/map-web-access.md

 3. For the **Users** (called **Operators** in the list) role, select the privilege to grant in the dropdown list.

 4. Click **Save** to confirm.
-If a user belongs to several types or role, the privilege with the most permissions will be applied.

 ### Related permissions